alantoa/react-native-lottie-tabbar/README.md

 ## Installation

-First you have to follow installation instructions of [Reanimated v2](https://docs.swmansion.com/react-native-reanimated/) and [react-native-lottie](https://github.com/lottie-react-native/lottie-react-native).
+First you have to follow installation instructions of [react-native-reanimated v2](https://docs.swmansion.com/react-native-reanimated/) and [react-native-lottie](https://github.com/lottie-react-native/lottie-react-native).

-⚠️ Currently only supported `react-navigation >=5`, If you like, maybe I will support more libraries later
+⚠️ Currently only supported `react-navigation >=5`, If you like, I will support more libraries later.

 ```sh
 npm install react-native-lottie-tabbar
 or